 - 1 tsp. ground coriander

 - 1 cup sour cream

-- In the same saucepan, melt 3 T. butter.
+- In the same saucepan as you saute your vegetables, melt 3 T. butter.
 Whisk in 1/4 cup white flour, 1 tsp. ground coriander and 1 tsp salt.
-Cook this flour mixture for two minutes on low to medium heat.
+Cook this flour mixture for two minutes on low to medium heat or until thick.

 - Whisk in 2 1/2 cups chicken broth until smooth and bubbling.
-Then turn off heat and whisk in 1 cup sour cream, 1/2 cup shredded Monterey jack cheese and another T. of fresh lime juice.
+Then turn off the heat and whisk in 1 cup sour cream, 1/2 cup shredded Monterey jack cheese, and another T. of fresh lime juice.

 - Stir in 1/2 cup of the cream sauce into your bowl of filling.

 - Grease a 13x9 casserole pan with either butter or a bit of the sauce.
 Fill 1 - 10 inch tortilla with a heaping 3/4 cup of filling.
 Roll the tortilla into the pan and tuck in the sides.
 Repeat this 7 more times until you have 8 filled tortillas.